So Dan before we get started, why don’t you tell us a little bit about yourself and your background?

 I provide a stats driven service to help tennis traders and trade the sport myself too.
 Generally swing trading opposing pre-identified vulnerable front-runners in matches.

 I also work with cricket analytics.
-Not from a betting perspective though – I work with teams to improve their recruitment and strategy processes.
+I work with teams to improve their recruitment and strategy processes.

 Q. How and when did you discover Football Index?